hellohaptik/docs_haptik/docs/bot-builder/basic/qa-best-practices.md

 Small Talk is a module present for all the bot.
 Small Talk responds to random questions asked by user such as _Are yuo a robot?_.

 * IVA should reply correctly for small talk (if it is enabled).
+* Verify the negative intents for Small talk as well.

+  `Example: You are useless.`

 * Ask the question such as _‘Who made you?’_ It should not give **Haptik** branding.
 Small talk customized messages are recommended.

 ### 4. FAQs verification (if FAQs are present):